Camberwick Green, Trumpton and Chigley

 It would've been far too complicated to show him actually falling into the water of course.

-So we cut straight to a shot of water splashing up ( cellophane ? ) followed by just his head sitting on top of the blue surface, with not so much as a ripple.
+So we cut straight to a shot of water splashing up followed by just his head sitting on top of the blue surface, with not so much as a ripple,and the join clearly visible.

-And if you do like that sort of stuff,then check out the oddballs page,if you haven't already.
+And if you like that kind of quirky observational stuff then check out the Oddballs page,if you haven't already.

 Episode 11 - "The Plumber"